 Considering beliefs such as the alleged mimic burial given to Scottish sailors lost at sea, it would not be unreasonable for some person or person, in the absence of the seventeen dissected bodies, to wish to propitiate these dead, the majority of whom were murdered in atrocious circumstances, by a form of burial to set their spirits at rest.
 While it is always possible that other disasters could have resulted in an identical casualty list, the West Port murders would appear to be a logical motivating force.

 Since Simpson and Menefee first reported their findings in 1994, their thesis has been elaborated.
-The Edinburgh Evening News reported (2 December 2005) that George Dalgliesh, principal curator of Scottish history at the Royal Museum of Scotland, believes “the most credible theory is that [the coffins] were made by someone who knew Burke and Hare,” and so had a particularly strong motive to make amends for their crimes.
+George Dalgliesh, principal curator of Scottish history at the Royal Museum of Scotland, believes “the most credible theory is that [the coffins] were made by someone who knew Burke and Hare,” and so had a particularly strong motive to make amends for their crimes.
 Attempts to suggest that Burke himself may have manufactured and buried the pieces in an agony of contrition seems to fail on the problem that the murderers were arrested almost immediately after committing their seventeenth killing, leaving little or no time for any burial to be made; a DNA sample for Burke has been obtained from the murderer’s skeleton, which is preserved at Edinburgh University, but no traces of DNA could be recovered from the buried figurines.

 There is, moreover, one potentially fatal objection to the theory that the Arthur’s Seat coffins are connected to the West Port murders; as an Edinburgh colleague, Min Bannister, points out, no fewer than 12 of Burke and Hare’s victims were female, yet the clothed bodies found in the coffins were uniformly dressed in male attire.
 Without knowing more about burial customs in early nineteenth century Scotland it is hard to know how worrying this objection is, but certainly it would appear no more difficult to clothe a figurine in a miniature dress than it would be to stitch on trousers.